apitronics/Bee/README.md

 ##Add in our libraries

+(1)
+In Mac/Linux:
-(1) Edit the boards.txt file in ```~/arduino-1.0.1-rx2-xmegaduino-beta4b/hardware/xmegaduino/```.
+Edit the boards.txt file in ```~/arduino-1.0.1-rx2-xmegaduino-beta4b/hardware/xmegaduino/```.
 Add the following at the top, bottom, middle, or anywhere really.
 For Mac, once Arduino is moved into Applications, boards.txt will be in ```/Applications/Arduino.app/Contents/Resources/Java/hardware/xmegaduino/```.

 ```
 ##############################################################